-1. Gold Partner franchisees
+1. Gold Partner Franchisees

-We have 230 Gold Partners which is an increase of 33 (15%) from last year with another twenty expected to open during the next half.
+We have 267 Gold Partners which is an increase of 37 (16%) from last year.
 Gold Partner student numbers on average are higher than Silver Partners as the franchisees can focus more on the teaching side of their business.

-2. Online Tutoring
+2. Onscreen Tutoring